St. Paul's Anglican Church, Prescott, AZ

 Following the vote to ordain women in the General Synod (11/11/1992), Peter left the Church of England worried by the exclusively "liberal catholic" outlook of the leadership of his home diocese, and skeptical of theological validity of the "two integrities" theory being propounded to keep Traditionalists in the Church of England.
 He was received into the Anglican Catholic Church on Trinity Sunday 1993, and accepted as a postulant for Holy Orders.

-After moving to the USA in November 1999, Mr. Robinson had to wait over a year for a work permit and then spent a year as Interim Rector of St. Andrew Independent Anglican Church, Los Alamitos, CA, leading it through the discernment process that eventually led to its become a parish of the Anglican Catholic Church.
 He was appointed Priest-in-Charge of St. Paul's Anglican Church in June 2002 and moved to Prescott in the following November.
-Mr Robinson was appointed Rector in March 2003, and inducted the following August.
-Since Bishop Peter's appointment the parish's attendance has grown by 30%, and it has outgrown its former building on Lincoln Avenue.
-Faced with the need to move to a larger, more suitable building, Robinson initiated and oversaw much of the resulting building project drawing up the specification for the new building, and initiating discussions with the architects.
-However, thanks to the steep rise in building costs post-Katrina, initial plans to build on acreage that it owns southeast of downtown were abandoned when it was realized that the parish would not be able to finance an adequate replacement for the Lincoln Avenue facility.
-The search then moved on to examine suitable existing buildings, with the former Hillside Church of God building on Hillside Avenue being identified as the most suitable.
+Mr Robinson was appointed Rector in March 2003, and inducted the following August, and shortly afterwards Dean of Arizona.
+By 2005, the parish's attendance had grown by 30%, and it was out-growing the old church on Lincoln Avenue.
+Faced with the need to move to a larger, more suitable building, Dean Robinson initiated and oversaw much of the resulting building project drawing up the specification for the new building, and initiating discussions with the architects.
+However, thanks to the steeply rising building costs, initial plans to build on acreage that it owns southeast of downtown had to be abandoned.
+Efforts then shifted to examining existing buildings, with the former Hillside Church of God building on Hillside Avenue being identified as the most suitable.
 The parish purchased the Hillside building and moved in November 2007.

-Bishop Peter is married to the former Denise Krogh, a retired California peace officer.
+Bishop Robinson is married to the former Denise Krogh, a retired California peace officer.
 Denise was born in San Jose, CA, and grew up in Idaho.
 She plays the Great Highland Bagpipes, and identifies strongly with the Scottish side of her ancestry.
-Both the Right Rev. and Mrs. Robinson are on the Board of the Prescott Area Celtic Society which organises the city's Highland Games.
-They play with Southwest Skye Pipes and Drums, with whom Denise is Pipe Sargeant.

 Interesting Links